AidenMontigny/Password-Generator/README.md

 <h2>Project walk-through:</h2>

 <p align="left">
-The password generator interface offers user-friendly customization options, allowing <br/> individuals to include or exclude uppercase letters, digits, and special characters based on their <br/> preferences.
-It also features a text box for specifying the desired password length, alongside buttons <br/> to generate passwords and view saved ones, ensuring a flexible and intuitive experience.
+The password generator interface offers user-friendly customization options, allowing <br/> individuals to include or exclude uppercase letters, digits, and special characters based <br/> on their preferences.
+It also features a text box for specifying the desired password length, <br/> alongside buttons  to generate passwords and view saved ones, <br/> ensuring a flexible and intuitive experience.
  <br/><br/>
   <img src="Screenshot 2025-04-17 170228.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
   <br/>
 <p align="left">
-When the user specifies a password length, such as 42 characters, and clicks the <br/> "Generate Password" button, a new pop-up box appears displaying the generated password. <br/> This dynamically generated password adheres to the user's chosen preferences.<br/><br/>
+When the user specifies a password length, such as 42 characters, and clicks the "Generate <br/> Password" button, a new pop-up box appears displaying the generated password. <br/> This dynamically generated password adheres to the user's chosen preferences.<br/><br/>
   <img src="Screenshot 2025-04-17 170250.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
   <br/>
 <p align="left">